 - Early flight to Guatemala City – continue to Lake Atitlán

 - Lake Atitlán – one days

 - Morning in Antigua and travel to Guatemala City – end of one week in Guatemala itinerary

 Did you enjoy this Guatemala 1 week itinerary?
 Have a look at the other Guatemala travel itineraries such as:

 Or check out things to do in Guatemala | 20 travel tips

 More about Guatemala

 Did you enjoy reading this Guatemala one week itinerary?
-Do you want to read more about this amazing country?
-In this article you’ll find the 20 best things to do in Guatemala, including off the beaten path destinations, best time to travel and information about Guatemala and safety.
-Have a look in the Guatemala archive for a city guide with things to do in Antigua, a travel guide about Lake Atitlan, Lanquin, the famous market of Chichicastenango and a boat trip on the Rio Dulce to Caribbean Livingston.
-Interested in archaeology?
-In this article I’m taking you to Quiriguá, a smaller and less visited Maya site with beautiful Maya stelae.
+And do you want to read more about this amazing country?
+In this article you’ll find the 20 best things to do in Guatemala, including off the beaten path destinations, best time to travel, itineraries and information about safety in Guatemala.
+Have a look in the Guatemala archive for a cityguide for Antigua and travel guides about Lake Atitlan, Lanquin, the famous market of Chichicastenango, the Acatenango volcano hike, a boat trip on the Rio Dulce to Caribbean Livingston and a Guatemala hotel guide.
+In this article I’m taking you to the Maya ruins of Tikal and Quiriguá, a smaller and less visited Maya site with beautiful Maya stelae.